edamianreynoso/arc-assb-controller/paper/main_draft.md

 | RL integration | Yes | Yes |

 We do not re-implement every prior method; instead, we compare to internal baselines that isolate the contribution of each mechanism (Section 6.1).

+Unlike homeostatic RL approaches that embed drives/internal variables within the reward or learning objective (Keramati & Gutkin, 2014), ARC treats affect-like variables as an explicit internal dynamical system under closed-loop control, enabling stability/robustness analysis and systematic comparison across controller families.
+Complementing safe RL benchmarks that primarily evaluate external environment constraint compliance (Leike et al., 2017; Ray et al., 2019; Ji et al., 2023), ASSB targets safety-relevant internal dynamics—recovery time, rumination index, and control effort—under controlled perturbations.
+To our knowledge, no standardized benchmark exists dedicated specifically to "affective stability" in this sense; ASSB is proposed to fill that gap.
+We also distinguish ARC from bio-inspired "emotional learning" controllers like BELBIC, which use emotion-inspired mechanisms to control physical plants, not to regulate an agent's internal states (Lucas et al., 2004).
+Finally, ARC here refers to Affective Regulation Core and should not be confused with other uses of the acronym in clinical contexts.

 ---